Last Updated April 17, 2021

 - Do not use your chopsticks to point at people or things.

-If you are thinking that it would be impossible to use chopsticks neatly, remember that not all Western rules apply when using chopsticks!
-For example, it is completely acceptable to lift a bowl of noodles to your mouth in most countries that use chopsticks.
-Small amounts of noodle slurping is also acceptable.
+If you are thinking that it would be impossible to use these neatly and with dexterity, remember that not all Western rules often apply when using chopsticks!
+For example, it is completely acceptable to lift a bowl of noodles to your mouth in most countries.
+Small amounts of noodle slurping are also acceptable.

 What Meals Would You Use Chopsticks For